How to open Spanish bank account ?

 Baking fees in the Madrid

 It is possible to avoid many of these fees by shopping around.
 A paycheque account (cuenta nómina) typically has lower charges but must be the account your salary is paid into.
-Special offers available at the time of writing include free credit and debit cards with a no-fee salary account and no-fee online-only accounts with major institutions.
-Students, young people (30 or under), and those over 55 may also qualify for discounts.
+Special offers available at time of writing include free credit and debit cards with a no-fee salary account and no-fee online-only accounts with major institutions.
+Students, young people (30 or under) and those over 55 may also qualify for discounts.